mobialia/jmini3d/readme.md

 Axis
 ====
 This library uses the same axis system than Blender, z is up, y is front.
+It is right handed.

 ```
  z   y